toddaustin07/mDNS/README.md

 If the developer wants to obtain the hostname themselves, this can be done using the **query()** API with an **SRV** record request.

-## Problems

-A common issue when trying to run code utilizing multicast addresses is getting 'address already in use' errors.
-This is an indication that some other process on the computer has already claimed port 5353 and is not sharing it.
-These services or applications can often be terminated without harm.
-Avahi, browsers, or any other mDNS-related applications may need to be shut down to free up port 5353.
-Or other networking configuration may need to be done to ensure the port is shared.

 ## Quick mDNS Primer

 mDNS defines a way for services (i.e. applications or devices) on a **local** network to be discovered.
 It is implemented through the use of a special multicast address on which all services can 'advertise' their presence and provide additional information about the service.
 A querier can send a 'question' to the multicast address and all services will respond if they have relevant 'answers' to the question.
 An answer is always in the form of a formated response record.
 There are five types of these records generally used by mDNS participants: